 ‘I would like you to build me a house.
 I don’t mind if it’s pretty, I would just like it to function.
 It’s function is to keep me ‘here’, always.’

 And so, the Parts of Self went to work, each with their own proposal.
-Some of the parts she recognized with familiar warmth, others with cold knowing; some were ghosts, their materiality left back in time.
+Some of the parts she recognized with familiar warmth, others with cold knowing; some were ghosts, weight bearing transparency.

 And some she didn’t really know at all.